GlenHani/acebook-csharp-template/README.md

     - If you're feeling brave, give the latest version a try (but don't spend more than 30 mins on it)
 2. Verify that you have insalled the SDK by executing `$ dotnet` in your terminal - you should see some output text
 3. Get [Visual Studio](https://visualstudio.microsoft.com/)
-4. Clone this repo with `$ git clone git@github.com:makersacademy/TodoApi.git`
+4. Clone this repo with `$ git clone git@github.com:makersacademy/acebook-csharp-template.git`
-5. Open folder TodoApi in your Visual Studio editor, and double click on `TodoApi.csproj`
+5. Open folder AcebookApi in your Visual Studio editor, and double click on `AcebookApi.csproj`
 6. Install postgres (if you haven't got it already) with `$ brew install postgresql`
 7. Then start postgres with `$ brew services start postgresql`
-8. Create your DB with `createdb TodoList`
+8. Create your DB with `createdb Acebook`
 9. Run the sql migration scripts with `$ dotnet ef database update`
+    - If this command fails, you may be using the wrong version of dotnet core
 10. Run your server with `$ dotnet watch run`
-11. Verify that your server is running by hitting https://localhost:5001/api/todo) - you should see some JSON
+11. Verify that your server is running by hitting https://localhost:5001/api/post) - you should see some JSON

 ### Skills Checklist